MuhtasimTanmoy/notebook/Language/Rust/Rust.md

 ```

-Sometimes it’s a nice way of converting something from one type to another; in this example the integers are converted to String.
+Sometimes it’s a nice way of converting something from one type to another, in this example the integers are converted to String.

 ## Methods

-This ‘associated function’ builds a new Circle for us.
+This `associated function` builds a new Circle for us.
 Note that associated functions are called with the Struct::function() syntax, rather than the ref.method() syntax.Some other languages call associated functions ‘static methods’.

 ```rust